 Consistent with our core value of doing the right thing always, we continue to set ambitious sustainability goals.
 For instance, we are committed to certifying all of our manufacturing sites as a Responsible Business Alliance (RBA) factory of choice by 2025.
 Certified factories demonstrate leadership through impact and transparency and are deemed compliant with the RBA Code of Conduct through external, biannual audits.
 As the RBA framework enables common standards and framework across the value chain, this helps customers gain greater confidence in their supply chain.

 Gathering and reporting data and aligning to widely adopted global frameworks is integral to a robust sustainability program.
-Our programmatic approach to these activities started more than 10 years ago.
+We have taken a programmatic approach to these activities for over a decade.

 Since then, we have developed rigorous reporting and verification mechanisms that include the following: